 Clinical Negligence Claim for Sub-standard Hip Replacment

-James Braund, specialist personal injury lawyer, has recently concluded a clinical negligence claim arising out of a sub-standard hip replacement operation.
+James Braund, specialist personal injury lawyer, has recently concluded a clinical negligence claim arising from a sub-standard hip replacement operation.

 Mrs E underwent a total hip replacement operation in February 2016.
 Unfortunately, the surgery did not go well and she experienced two hip dislocations in March and April 2016.
 Further investigations suggested that the hip replacement had been malaligned and bone fragments (osteophytes) had also been left in the cup.
 Following the second hip dislocation, Mrs E underwent further revision surgery on the hip.
 This seemed to assist, but she was still left with some aching and restriction.

 In addition, throughout this time and her recovery from the revision surgery, Mrs E could only mobilise using crutches.
 This put a lot of strain on her arms and significantly aggravated and exacerbated a pre-existing elbow injury (which had previously been non symptomatic).
 As a result, Mrs E had to undergo surgery to her elbow.
 However, she was also left with some pain and limitation with her elbow.